sschuberth/gfw-msys1-sdk/README.md

 * **Package management:** All required packages are installed via MinGW's new [mingw-get](http://sourceforge.net/projects/mingw/files/Installer/mingw-get/) tool.
 This means that the installed packages can be updated independently of updates to the mingwGitDevEnv installer, and in turn that there is no need to create a new mingwGitDevEnv installer just because of updates to packages.
 You have full access to all upstream MSYS / MinGW packages in addition to custom mingwGitDevEnv packages.

-* **Custom packages:** As a result of the previous point, mingwGitDevEnv provides several updated and custom packages to improve the Git experience on Windows, for example OpenSSH with [HPN patches](http://www.psc.edu/index.php/hpn-ssh) which greatly improves network performance especially in distributed corporate environments.
+* **Custom packages:** mingwGitDevEnv provides several updated and custom packages to improve the Git experience on Windows, for example OpenSSH with [HPN patches](http://www.psc.edu/index.php/hpn-ssh) which greatly improves network performance especially in distributed corporate environments.

-* **More consistent naming:** As with [msysgit](http://code.google.com/p/msysgit/), the shipped Git executable is a native Windows application that has been compiled using MinGW.
-It is not an MSYS application using a Unix emulation layer.
+* **More consistent naming:** The included Git executable is a native Windows application that has been compiled using MinGW, it is not an MSYS application using a Unix emulation layer.
 Only the shell environment and some tools Git depends on are provided by MSYS.
-As such, the project is called mingwGitDevEnv (instead of msysGitDevEnv).
-Moreover, this distinguishes the project from the upcoming "msys git" project, which will be a Git distribution by the MinGW folks that is actually compiled against MSYS.
+This is also the case for the [msysgit](http://code.google.com/p/msysgit/) project, but as it contains "msys" in its name this has always been a source of confusion.
+Consequently, this project is called *mingw*GitDevEnv.

 # Download